 that implement laws for which the violations can originate overseas actively solicit and support foreign whistleblowers.

 The Securities and Exchange Commission (SEC) ’s Office of the Whistleblower has noted, “allowing foreign nationals to receive awards under the program best effectuates the clear Congressional purpose underlying the award program.”
-14 Between FY 2011 and 2015, the SEC received 1,557 international whistleblower tips.
+In FY 2020 , the SEC received whistleblower tips from individuals from 78 different countries.